-Abusive behaviors toward women may develop withdrawal from 2.69 social, educational, or professional opportunities limiting their contributions to society.

-Different ways of violence inflicted by men or male increases Low

-High

-Low

-2.47 isolation of the victim from society or other individuals, leading to loneliness.

-Violence inflicted to partners contributed to the trust issues or 2.45 difficulty in maintaining trust within the relationship due to trauma or fear.

-Abusive behaviors inflicted to a woman may develop struggle Low 2.20 with trust in a relationship or feeling of worthlessness.

-Over-all Mean 2.57 High
+Abusive behaviors toward women may develop withdrawa from 2.69 social, educational, or professional opportunitie limiting their contributions to society.
+High Different ways of violence inflicted by men or male increas 2.47 isolation of the victim from society or other individual leading to loneliness.
+Low Violence inflicted to partners contributed to the trust issues 2.45 difficulty in maintaining trust within the relationship de trauma or fear.
+Low Abusive behaviors inflicted to a woman may develop strug 2.20 with trust in a relationship or feeling of worthlessness Low Over-all Mean 2.57 High